rohini-banerjee/WSNH-seg-for-class/README.md

 ## Intended Use

-This repository is shared to provide transparency and demonstrate the methods used in this research. **Unauthorized use, modification, or distribution is strictly prohibited until further specified.**
+This repository is shared to provide transparency and demonstrate the methods used in this research. **Unauthorized use, modification, or distribution is strictly prohibited.**

 ---